innerNULL/iwiki/paper_reading/model_compression/quantization_summary.md

-# Summary
+# Quantization Summary

 ## 1. Paper Summary

 ### 1.1.
 PACT- Parameterized Clipping Activation for Quantized Neural Networks
 #### 1.1.1.
 When Using Lower Precision, When Using Higher
 During some operations which include "averaging", such as the calculation of gradients during back propogation, since averaging has effect of "compensate".
+On the other hand, some operation, such as traditional activation function, which do not include "averaging" operation across batch samples, so we should use higher precision to execute this kind of operations.

 ### 1.2.
 Training deep neural networks with low precision multiplications